 You can easily see the smaller lumen and thickened intestinal wall in this pet with IBD

 Inflammation of the pancreas is known as pancreatitis.
 In pancreatitis, the digestive enzymes that would normally be secreted into the duodenum to digest food are now leaking out of the pancreas into the abdomen, causing tremendous inflammation and pain to surrounding organs.
 Pancreatitis is a serious disease, and usually requires hospitalization, intravenous fluids, and medication.
-It can be hard to diagnose in cats because they usually become quiet and sit as if content, when in reality they are in pain and this is how they handle pain.
+It can be hard to diagnose in cats because they usually become quiet and sit as if content, when in reality they are in pain.
 A clue is the fact that are not eating well.

 Inflammation of the liver in some cases may be associated with IBD, permitting an infection to creep up the bile duct and into the liver.
 There are many different sources to this infection, ascending from the GI tract or urinary tract.